 At Variety we want to see kids of all ages and abilities play side by side.
-This is why we now have an Inclusive Play Team, made up by Lisa Whinnen and Kim Becherand.
+This is why we now have an Inclusive Play Team, made up by Kyrsten Greenwood and Kim Becherand.
 We had a chat with them to better understand their role.

 1. Tell us something about yourself

 I recently converted from a soccer mum to a soccer player and I love it!
 I’ve always loved playing sport and being part of a team and sharing a passionate goal.
 It’s not about winning, but about challenging yourself to learn, improve and be part of a community.
 Life is all about sharing experiences.